netbirdio/dashboard/docker/README.md

-# Wiretrustee Dashboard
+# NetBird Dashboard
-Wiretrustee Dashboard is a the Wiretrustee Management server UI.
-It allow users to signin, view setup keys and manage peers.
+NetBird Dashboard is NetBirds Management server UI.
+It allows users to signin, view setup keys and manage peers.
 This image is **not ready** for production use.
 ## Tags
 ```latest``` ```vX.X.X``` not available yet.